Photo by Brian Addison. Above: Huntington Library and Botanical Gardens.

 It’s simple: you hop on a bus after buying a roundtrip ticket for $12 and you head to your destination.
 No driving necessary.
 Bring some food.
 Bring an iPad.
 Bring a book.
 And, for the first time ever, they’ll be heading to Morongo Casino for those with an inner-risk taker.

-Tickets go on sale tomorrow and include the following destinations (and, a reminder that these tickets are for fare only; admission tickets to venue must be purchased separately):
+Tickets are already on sale and include transit courtesy of LBT to the following destinations.
+(And, a reminder that these tickets are for fare only; admission tickets to venue must be purchased separately.)

 - Mission San Juan Capistrano: Friday, 7/6